(This is a guest post by Antoni Sawicki aka Tenox)

 Long term, rsync could be patched to do a full file transfer if the file doesn’t exist in destination.

-While copying jumbo archives of many TB I don’t want to see every individual file being copied.
+Also while copying jumbo archives of many TB I don’t want to see every individual file being copied.
 Instead I want a percentage of the total archive size and current transfer speed in MB/s.
 After some experiments I arrived at this weird combo:

 $ rsync -aW --no-i-r --info=progress2 --info=name0 <src> <dst>